-Congressman Peter Welch has been a champion of working Vermonters throughout his distinguished career.
-Since his election to Congress in 2006, he has been widely recognized as a skillful legislator who chooses governing over gridlock.
+Peter Welch has been a champion for working Vermonters throughout his career.
+Since his election to Congress in 2006, he has been widely recognized as a thoughtful and effective legislator who chooses governing over gridlock.

-In 2006, he was elected to Vermont’s seat in the U.S. House of Representatives.
+In 2006, Peter was elected to Vermont’s only seat in the U.S. House of Representatives.
 His campaign gained nationwide attention for being the only contested congressional race in the country where both candidates refused to air negative ads.
-Vermonters have returned him to the House by wide margins in subsequent elections.

-Welch is a Chief Deputy Whip of the House Democratic Caucus and a member of the Democratic Steering and Policy Committee.
-He serves on the Committee on Energy and Commerce and the Committee on Oversight and Government Reform.
-For more information on his committee assignments, click here.
+Peter is a Chief Deputy Whip of the House Democratic Caucus and a member of the Democratic Steering and Policy Committee.
+He serves on the House Permanent Select Committee on Intelligence, the House Committee on Energy and Commerce, and the House Committee on Oversight and Reform.

-Peter is married to Margaret Cheney, a member of the Vermont Public Service Board.
+He is married to Margaret Cheney, commissioner of the Vermont Public Utility Commission.
 They share a home in Norwich, Vermont.